tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/paneldata.md

 1. **Unobserved effects that are constant over time**

 In this case, they represent firm-specific characteristics that persistently influence investment behavior.
-Think of effects like managerial quality or reputation of the firm.
+Think of effects like managerial quality, reputation of the firm or the level of risk aversion.
 For example, a higher managerial quality might result in a higher investment, independent of the firm value.

 2. **Unobserved effects that vary over time**